maciekb/immich-janitor/README.md

 - Trash statistics

 ### 🛡️ Safety Features
+- **Interactive pattern builder** with live preview and match counts
 - Dry-run mode for all destructive operations
 - Confirmation prompts (can be skipped with `--force`)
 - Beautiful CLI interface with Rich tables